mahonyodhran/mahonyodhran/README.md

 Software Developer
 ------------------

-Working as a software developer in the financial sector.
+Working as a cloud software engineer for Siemens.

-Develop in Java, Python and C#.
+Primarily develop in Go, Java, Python & TypeScript/JavaScript.

-Looking to levergae Go in personal projects.